Things to do in Sydney in August

 Where: Auburn Botanic Gardens

-More: check the website for details.
+More: Check the Cumberland Council website for details.

 Ferragosto Street Festival

 Fivedock is home to some of the best of Italian culture and this festival has it all.
 Fantastic food, with a strong focus on cooking and more than 300 stalls selling everything you could possibly need in an Italian kitchen.

 When: 10am-4pm, 21 Aug.